-Administration or public agency, hunters & sports shooters or simply collector, it is not easy to order a weapon or a product subject to an import or export license.
-Because according to the legislation of your country, from the one in which you wish to acquire something essential to your mission or your passion, it will be complex (to see downright discouraging) not to make mistakes in the writing of your file, in choosing the right administrative documents to provide or the different steps to follow, we decided to use the networks (administrations, law firms, manufacturers...) that we use on a daily basis to allow our customers, civilians and military, to be able to buy "on the shelf" everything they need...or want!
+Whether you are a government agency, a hunter, a sports shooter or simply a collector, it is not easy to obtain a weapon or a product subject to an import or export license.
+According to the legislation of your country, in which you wish to acquire something essential to your mission or your passion, it will be complex (or even discouraging) not to make mistakes in the administrative process.
+Because of that, we decided to take advantage of the networks (administrations, law firms, manufacturers...) that we use daily to allow our customers, both civilian and military, to be able to buy "off the shelf" everything they need...or want!.

 - The official authorization of the exporting country (where the seller is located)